strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 #### `publicFiles`:

-Boolean to define a public attribute to file when it upload to storage.
+Boolean to define a public attribute to file when upload file to storage.
 - Default value : `true`
 - Optional

 #### `uniform`:

-Boolean to define uniform access, when uniform bucket-level access is enabled.
+Boolean to define `uniform` access, when uniform bucket-level access is enabled.
+- Default value : `false`
+- Optional

+#### `skipCheckBucket`:

+Boolean to define `skipCheckBucket`, when skipCheckBucket is enabled, we skip to check if the bucket exist.
+It's useful for private bucket.
 - Default value : `false`
 - Optional